ANGELA WRIGHT

 Thanks to: Southwark Cathedral

 The installation should work as a visual/mental focus to an Interesting view consisting of Southwark Cathedral’s east facade; the cathedral herb garden, its adjacent restaurant.
-The pavement at this point - as an approach to London Bridge and City; as a crossing place to the station; as an access to Borough Market - serves as the location of the above complex view; it is effectively a balustraded viewing-terrace and the "Nest's" position in this fascinating and 'building-framed' visual-field should catch attention, the Nest is the alien object in the view, it may sparkle in the sunshine and have an impact that conveys fun and joy ... and perhaps the idea of nest-building as something we all have in common.
+The pavement at this point - as an approach to London Bridge and City; as crossing place to the station; as an access to Borough Market - serves as the focus-point of the above complex view - it is effectively a balustraded viewing-terrace and the "Nest's" position in this fascinating and building-framed visual-field should catch attention, the Nest is the alien object in the view, it may sparkle in the sunshine and have an impact that conveys fun and joy ... and perhaps the idea of nest-building as something we all have in common will resonate.

 "ALTERNATIVE STOPPING OFF PLACE" - A FRONT GARDEN (NEXT TO 'MAYOW PARK') - RECREATION RD., LON., SE26